M-Alamgir/survey-form/README.md

 You don't know how to fork a project?
 [Click hear](https://help.github.com/articles/fork-a-repo/) to learn how to do it.

 # DEMO
-checkout live demo here:https://ourandco.github.io/survey-form/	checkout live demo here: https://famenesesc.github.io/firstProject/
+checkout live demo here:https://ourandco.github.io/survey-form/

-## Languages	## Languages
+## Languages
-- HTML5	- HTML
+- HTML5
-- CSS3	- CSS
+- CSS3

-#### Author	#### Author
+## Author
-- Alamgir	- Essam
+- Alamgir
 - Fernando